 Ramos Smith, Maya, Tito Vasconcelos, Luis Armando Lamadrid, and Xabier Lizárraga Cruchaga, eds.
 1998.
 Censura y teatro novohispano (1539–1822): Ensayos y antología de documentos.
 Mexico: Consejo Nacional para la Cultura y las Artes, Instituto Nacional de Bellas Artes, Centro Nacional de Investigación e Información Teatral Rodolfo Usigli, and Escenología, A.C.

 Sell, Barry D., and Louise M. Burkhart, eds.
 2009.
 Nahuatl Theater Volume 4: Nahua Christianity in Performance.
 Norman: University of Oklahoma Press.

 Image: Alonso de Molina, Confessionario mayor, en lengua mexicana y castellana.
 Mexico: Antonio de Espinosa, 1565, folio 19r.
 Courtesy of the John Carter Brown Library at Brown University

-This project is supported by a Scholarly Editions and Scholarly translations grant from the National Endowment for the Humanities (NEH), an independent federal agency.
-We gratefully acknowledge this assistance with the development of our website, October 2020 through September 2022.
+This project is supported by a Scholarly Editions and Scholarly translations grant from the National Endowment for the Humanities (NEH), an independent federal agency, for October 2020 through September 2023.
+Project personnel are co-PIs Louise Burkhart and Daniel Mosquera and consultants Nadia Marín-Guadarrama, Abelardo de la Cruz de la Cruz, and Rebecca Dufendach.
+We gratefully acknowledge this assistance with the development of our website.